Shourya-Kohli/amazon-clone/README.md

 - This is the Amazon Clone build with reactjs and Firebase for backend functionality and Stripe for payments.
 - Complete User Authentication
-- Similar Ui where you can add or remove product with basket functionality.
+- Similar Ui where you can add or remove product, basket functionality and CheckOut Page.

 ## Technology Used